 The Middle of the Story

-This part of the patient’s story isn’t always the most exciting, but it can still provide some great soundbites about the office atmosphere, the team, the technology and how it made the patient feel during the treatment.
+This part of the patient’s story can provide great content about the office atmosphere, the team, the technology, and how the patient felt during treatment.
+This part of the story might excite those anxious about going to the dentist.
+The treatment story could make or break a potential patient’s impression of your office.
 So ask questions like:

-The answers can help differentiate your office from others that prospective patients may be considering when they come across these testimonials.
+The answers help differentiate your office from other prospective patients may be considering when they come across these testimonials.

 The Happily Ever After Part of the Patient’s Story

-This is the part that most offices focus on when they try to get testimonials and it is an important part.
-It’s just more effective when you cover the beginning and middle of the patient’s story first.
+This is the part that most offices focus on when they try to get testimonials, and it is an important part.
+It’s more effective when you first cover the beginning and middle of the patient’s story.
 When you do, you’ve also warmed up the patient to give you a better answer to these questions than if you were to launch right into them.
-Now ask high-impact, big picture questions like:
+Now ask high-impact, big-picture questions like:

-When you use this story-oriented approach to gathering testimonials, you’ll find that testimonials flow more freely and you’ll capture more impactful messages to share with prospective patients.
-Next month we will talk about how to bring all of this together with the actual video recording process to get the best results in terms of video quality.
+When you use this story-oriented approach to gathering testimonials, you’ll find that testimonials flow more freely and capture more impactful messages to share with prospective patients.